fangzhangmnm/Dejavu-Adventurers/README.md

 # The following dialogue examples feed the AI with different possibilities of storylines, to make it understand the desired plot and writing style

-dejavu.example_dialogue "A bribe"
+dejavu_example_dialogue "A bribe"
 Player "No worries, Captain.
-Here is the document" Guard "Give me the document. *impatiently* I don't have all day." dejavu.call "Examine Documents" ("Player claims to have a proper document.") # Here AI will learn to ask the game engine to provide information about the document dejavu.narrator "Player presents the party's documents to Captain Galen.
+Here is the document" Guard "Give me the document. *impatiently* I don't have all day." dejavu_call "Examine Documents" ("Player claims to have a proper document.") # Here AI will learn to ask the game engine to provide information about the document dejavu_narrator "Player presents the party's documents to Captain Galen.
 The documents are signed and stamped by the proper authorities."
 Guard "*examines the documents* Hmm... *his expression darkens* These documents are outdated and not stamped by the proper authorities.
 Entry denied."
 Player "Captain Galen, please reconsider!
 We come with urgent news from the nearby village of Glimmerbrook.
 A horde of undead is preparing to attack Eldoria."
 Guard "*skeptical* Undead, you say?
 That's not an excuse to bypass the city's regulations."